Torphichen: History

 In the early 1960s, the last council housing built in the village was erected in Northgate and Priorscroft in the north and also at Manse road in the south of the village.
 The 1960s and 1970s saw an expansion of the village to the south with a scattering of new private houses in Cathlaw Lane and Craigs Court.
 The 1990s saw building of more private homes at Priorsgrange and in the Loan but the village still has fewer than 350 dwellings.

 Governance

 The village is represented in the Parliament of the United Kingdom under the Linlithgow and Falkirk East Constituency.
 The current Member of Parliament (MP) is Martyn Day, of the Scottish National Party).

-In the Scottish Parliament, the village is represented in the Scottish Linlithgow Constituency by MSP Fiona Hyslop of the Scottish National Party, along with 7 MSPs from the Regional list.
+In the Scottish Parliament, the village is in the Bathgate Constituency.

 Locally, Torphichen is part of the Armadale and Blackridge Ward of West Lothian Council.